bu-rcs/Intro_to_SCC/code/python/gpu/README.md

 `set_intra_op_parallelism_threads()`: Set number of threads used within an individual op for parallelism.
 For more information see [TensorFlow  Documentation](https://www.tensorflow.org/api_docs/python/tf/config/threading).

-We recomment using these functions as following:
+We recomment requesting at least 2 CPU cores for Tensorflow and use the above functions as following:

 ```
 import os